FLOIP/flow-results/specification.md

   </tr>
   <tr>
     <td>`created`</td>
     <td>The timestamp for when this package was created/published.
-This must be in the format of RFC 3339.</td>
+This must be in the format of RFC 3339, section 5.6, "date-time".</td>
     <td>'2017-06-30 15:35:27+00:00'</td>
   </tr>
   <tr>
     <td>`modified`</td>
     <td>The latest timestamp for when the data in this package was refreshed/updated/changed.
-This must be in the format of RFC 3339.</td>
+This must be in the format of RFC 3339, section 5.6, "date-time".</td>
     <td>'2017-06-30 15:38:05+00:00'</td>
   </tr>
 </table>